-Drainage A is the western-most drainage located between Parcels E and F (Medium Density) along the west side; and Parcels C, D and G (Medium Density) along the east side.
+Drainage A is located between Parcels E and F (Medium Density) along the west side; and Parcels C, D and G (Medium Density) along the east side.
 The Sketch Plan (Figure 2) illustrates an Open Space buffer along both sides of the drainage that will assist in ameliorating the effects of residential runoff.
 This buffer area should be planted with multi-story palette of native upland and riparian species to supplement the regrowth and regeneration of previous woody vegetation (now that grazing has been removed), provide shading to regulate pH and water quality, and assist in stabilizing the streambanks.
-Given that Parcels E and F are proposed to be accessed via Eastonville Road to the west and the Waterbury project to the south, it does not appear that a road crossing of Drainage A will be necessary.
-Utility lines will need to cross Drainage A to get service to all lots; however, this impact may be avoided by boring beneath the drainage.
+Given that Parcels E and F are proposed to be accessed via the Waterbury project to the south, it does not appear that a road crossing of Drainage A will be necessary.
+Utility lines will need to cross Drainage A to get service to all lots; however, this impact may be avoided by bringing utilities into Parcels E and F from Waterbury or boring beneath the drainage.
 A Detention Pond is proposed along the downstream, west side of the drainage that will require an outfall into the drainage.
 However, with proper location and alignment, impacts for this outfall should be minimal and primarily restored in-place.

-Drainage D is the eastern-most drainage located between Parcels M (Medium-High Density), R (Medium Density) and Q (Low Density) along the west side; and Parcels N (Medium Density) and P (Low Density) along the east side.
+Drainage D is located between Parcels Q (Low Density), R (Medium Density) and M (Medium-High Density) along the west side; and Parcels N (Medium Density) and P (Low Density) along the east side.
 The Sketch Plan (Figure 2) illustrates an Open Space buffer along both sides of the drainage that will assist in ameliorating the effects of residential runoff.
 This buffer area should be planted with multi-story palette of native upland and riparian species to supplement the regrowth and regeneration of previous woody vegetation (now that grazing has been removed), provide shading to regulate pH and water quality, and assist in stabilizing the streambanks.
 A road crossing is proposed over the upstream reach of Drainage D that may cause impacts to WOUS and wetlands; however, these impacts may be significantly reduced if a free-span bridge is used.
-Utility lines will need to cross Drainage D to get service to all lots; however, this impact may be avoided by boring beneath the drainage or minimized by including them in the road crossing ROW.
+Utility lines will need to cross Drainage D to get service to all lots; however, this impact may be avoided running the lines beneath the proposed road crossing or by boring beneath the drainage.
 Three Detention Ponds are proposed along the drainage, one upstream and two downstream, all of which will require outfalls into the drainage.
 However, with proper location and alignment, impacts for these outfalls should be minimal and primarily restored in-place.

 All Drainages: Project phasing should be used to avoid Site-wide, over-lot grading and related impacts from runoff, erosion and pollutant discharge into the drainages.
-Given the proposed density of development, strategic stormwater control before, during and after construction will be required to avoid these impacts and the associated channel incision and streambank degradation.
+Given the proposed density of development, strategic stormwater control before, during and after construction will be required to avoid these impacts and associated channel incision and streambank degradation.
 Stormwater runoff from streets and impervious surfaces should be treated via vegetated swales, separators, (e.g., "Stormceptors" or similar oil and sediment separators) and/or the proposed detention basins prior to discharge into the drainages.